Marricke Kofi Gane

 Marricke Kofi Gane (born July 19, 1974) also known as Kofi Ghana is a Ghanaian management consultant, Chartered Accountant, Public Speaker, book author and an aspiring independent presidential candidate of Ghana.

 Early life and education

 Marricke was born in Keta to a trader mother and an engineer father; he is the third of his parents' four children.
 He spent part of his childhood with his grandparents as his fisherman grandfather's boy and as a second-hand clothes stall assistant to his grandmother on market days at Keta in the Volta Region.
 He attended the A.M.E.
-Zion Primary School in Keta for his Junior High School education and the Keta Senior High School afterwards.
+Zion Primary School in Keta for his Junior High School education and the Keta Senior High Technical School afterwards.
 He studied professional Accounting and graduated as a Chartered Certified Accountant (ACCA).
 He has a certificate in “Micro-finance for Development” from the University of Greenwich.

 Career

 Kofi started his career as an Audit Trainee with Messrs Pannell Kerr Forster (PKF).
 He went on to serve in an Audit senior role, then as an Audit & Consulting Manager at PKF.
 He served as Co-Audit Senior role at the Ghana Commercial Bank.
 He also served as a Feasibility Studies Consultant for the potential revival of the then Pwalugu Tomato factory, and with the Benso Oil Palm Plantation.

 Marricke also lectured several ACCA, CIMA and ICSA courses in several institutions in Ghana.
 He later worked for development, policy, think-tank and diplomatic organisations such as Christian Aid, the Commonwealth Secretariat, International Alert, and lastly, Crown Agents.
 He is currently a Director of Studies in selected Public Financial Management Subjects.

 Marricke is also an opinion columnist at ModernGhana.com.